canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 {{< figure src="imgs/ssh_key_gen_output_edit.png" lightbox="true" width="75%">}}

-The above command will then display the entire ssh key.
+The above command will then display the entire SSH key.
 I copy the entire key add it to my SSH keys in GitHub, under *Settings > SSH and GPG keys*.

-With the SSH keypair added to both the Cloud9 Instance and GitHub, I can easily clone the project repo to my evironment.
+With the SSH keypair added to both the Cloud9 Instance and GitHub, I can easily clone the project repo to my environment.
 This makes source control a lot easier.

 ### Setup Python Essentials
 Since I am working with Python, I like to setup a couple different things, some a requirements, some are just nice-to-haves.
 The following sections go through some basics.